temporalio/proposals/all-sdk/external-client-configuration.md

   within SDK defaults.
   * Originally this section did say `address` and `namespace` were required, but as SDK implementations came about, it became clear that can't be done easily, so CLI/SDK defaults need to remain.
-* The default config file location is `<app-config-dir>/temporalio/temporal.json` for all platforms
+* The default config file location is `<app-config-dir>/temporalio/temporal-client.toml` for all platforms
   * This is as defined by https://pkg.go.dev/os#UserConfigDir which, as of this writing, is the logic defined in docs and in code at https://cs.opensource.google/go/go/+/refs/tags/go1.23.0:src/os/file.go;l=528.
   * Existing CLI used `~/.config/temporalio/temporal.yaml`
     * ❓ Is this confusing for them?
 Are we concerned about them vs what is best moving forward?
+  * 💭 Why `temporal-client.toml` instead of `temporal.toml`?
+    * There were concerns that other non-client config may come one day and we didn't want to squat on this name

 ### Environment variables